 I do it all!
 My background is in photography, so I'm very lucky to be a designer who can handle my own photography, and at the time when I was knit-designing full time, I had a tiny bit of schooling in graphic design and web design related stuff as well, so I winged it with all that.
 (I went back to school for graphic design so now I do that professionally, but most of my knitting patterns were created before that.)
 Most of my patterns were built with iWork Pages, charts were made in iWork Numbers with my own hand-drawn chart fonts.
 (I also made my display fonts, which you see in the heading text throughout this site, and my Remixed font, all using the iPad app iFontMaker.)
 My websites are hand-coded in TextEdit.
 (My blog is a Wordpress blog.)

 Where did you get your glasses?

 If you're looking at a photo of me with my orange glasses, I got them from my eye doctor (custom ordered the color from the catalog) and the brand is prodesign:denmark; I got them in 2008, so it might be hard to find the same frames now.
 If you're looking at pretty much any other photo of me with different glasses, I got them from Zenni Optical.
 And yes, I do need them to see.

 if you still have unanswered questions, email Lee at: firstname.lastname@example.org

-(All content on this website is copyright Lee Meredith - feel free to post photos on blogs, pinterest, etc, with credit to Lee Meredith and/or leethal and a link to the webpage, but do not use any photos or text without the appropriate credit and link.
+(All content on this website is copyright Lee Meredith - feel free to post photos on blogs, pinterest, etc, with credit to Lee Meredith and a link to the webpage, but do not use any photos or text without the appropriate credit and link.
 Thanks!)